 License categories

-Licensed Commercial and Public Pesticide Applicators and Pesticide Consultants may only apply specific types of pesticides to the sites that are covered by their license categories.
-For example, licensed commercial or public pesticide applicators that apply herbicides to a turf or ornamental planting sites need the Ornamental & Turf: Herbicide license category.
-Exceptions: Trainee, and at this time Private Applicator license types do not have license categories.
+Licensed Commercial, Noncommercial, and Public Pesticide Applicators and Pesticide Consultants may only apply specific types of pesticides to the sites that are covered by their license categories.
+License categories are divided into areas of related work.
+Some license categories are divided into subcategories if there are several areas of work within a single category.
+The related subcategories will have the same main “category” title.
+For example, licensed Commercial, Noncommercial, or Public Pesticide applicators who apply herbicides to turf or ornamental planting sites need the Ornamental & Turf: Herbicide license category.
 More information about pesticide license categories is listed below.

-The use of pesticides in the production of agricultural crops and livestock, or on agricultural lands, including Christmas trees, commercial nurseries, and rangeland.
+For the use of pesticides in the production of agricultural crops and livestock including Christmas tree plantations and commercial nurseries, or on agricultural lands, grasslands, or non-crop agricultural lands.

 Subcategories

-- Vertebrate pest: The use of pesticides in agricultural areas for the control of vertebrate pests other than livestock predators.
+- Vertebrate pest: For the use of pesticides in agricultural areas to control of vertebrate pests other than livestock predators.

 The use of pesticides in treating standing or running water.